 The current ARR/FTR design does not serve as an efficient way to ensure that load receives all the congestion revenues or has the ability to receive the auction revenues associated with all the potential congestion revenues.
 There are several reasons for the disconnect between congestion revenues and ARR/FTR revenues.
-The reasons include: the use of generation to load paths rather than a measure of total congestion to assign congestion revenue rights; the failure to provide to ARR holders the full system capability that is provided to FTR purchasers in the Long Term FTR Auction; unavoidable modeling differences such as emergency outages; avoidable modeling differences such as outage modeling decisions; and cross subsidies among and between FTR participants and ARR holders.
+The reasons include unavoidable modeling differences, such as emergency outages, avoidable modeling differences, such as outage modeling decisions, cross subsidies among and between FTR participants ARR holders, the use of generation to load paths rather than a measure of total congestion, and the failure to provide to ARR holders the full system capability that is provided to FTR purchasers in the Long Term FTR Auction.

-The issuance of the September 15, 2016, FERC order increased the gap between congestion revenue and ARR/ FTR revenue collected.
-The result of allocating balancing congestion and M2M payments to load, and allocating surplus congestion revenue, which includes excess dayahead congestion revenue and FTR auction revenue, solely to FTR holders, increased revenue to FTRs and reduced payments to load.
-Under the new rules, effective for the 2018/2019 planning period, ARR holders may receive surplus congestion revenue, but must still pay balancing congestion.
+The issuance of the September 15, 2016, FERC order increased the gap between congestion revenue and ARR/FTR revenue collected.
+The result of allocating balancing congestion and M2M payments to ARRs, and allocating surplus congestion revenue, which contains excess day-ahead congestion revenue and additional FTR auction revenue, to FTR holders solely, increased revenue to FTRs and reduced payments to load.
+Under the new rules, effective for the 2018/2019 planning period, ARR holders receive the surplus congestion revenue, but must still pay balancing congestion to help FTR holders' revenue adequacy.
 FTR portfolio netting leads to cross subsidies among FTR participants which treat FTRs differently depending on how a participant's portfolio in constructed.
-Restructuring Stage 1A allocations using QRRs for retired resources addresses only the most egregious error in the flawed system of assigning congestion revenue rights.
-The rule change does not address the problem with using contract paths and gives priority to units based on financial, not physical, determinations.
-The purpose of the FTR/ARR system is to return congestion revenue to load.
-The current and newly modified rules do not meet this goal.40
+Restructuring Stage 1A allocations using ORRs for retired resources is an attempt to fix a flawed system, but retains the core problem which is reliance on generation to load contract path congestion revenue rights rather than on the correct definition of congestion revenues.
+The rule change does not address the problem with using contract paths, does not address the deficiencies for active units and gives priority to units based on financial, not physical, determinations.
+The purpose of the FTR/ ARR system is to return congestion revenue to load.
+The current and newly modified rules do not meet this goal.41